awslabs/aws-encryption-sdk-specification/framework/default-cmm.md

   - The key MUST be the reserved name, `aws-crypto-public-key`.
   - The value MUST be the base64-encoded public verification key.

-On each call to Get Encryption Materials, the default CMM MUST make a call to the key provider's [On Encrypt](keyring-interface.md#onencrypt) function.
+On each call to Get Encryption Materials, the default CMM MUST make a call to the keyring's [On Encrypt](keyring-interface.md#onencrypt) function.

 The default CMM MUST obtain the following from the response: